 - Sift and separate.
 Combine the almond flour and powdered sugar by sifting them together.
 Separate your eggs, reserving the yolks for the buttercream in a heat-proof medium mixing bowl.

 - Add the dry ingredients.
 Fold the sifted dry ingredients into the whipped meringue in a few batches with your spatula.
-Mix firmly at first to get it to all come together.
-Then use a classic folding motion, scraping the sides of the bowl then under the mass of batter, and up over the top in a circular motion.
-Cut through the middle every other stroke.
-The batter is ready when it ribbons off of the spatula, and settles back into itself in less than about 10 seconds.
+The batter is ready when it ribbons off of the spatula and is thick but flowing.

 - Fill.
 Flip half of the baked macaron shells over and pipe a round of buttercream on each.
 Leave space between the edges of the macaron shell and the edge of the buttercream.
 Top with the remaining macaron shells.